equinor/appsec-fundamentals-authn-authz-cs/README.md

 In the workshop participant will get to know key technologies such as OAuth2, OpenID Connect (OIDC) and Microsoft Entra ID.
 Our journey will take us from the rfc specifications, to manual request, to coding, to using frameworks, to debugging and to testing.
 After the workshop participants should have a pretty good understanding of the mechanics behind the scenes as well as relevant security/privacy concerns.

 * The workshop level is intermediate/advanced.
-* The workshop is usually executed as aa virtual session (using MS Teams or similar)
+* The workshop is usually executed as a virtual session (using MS Teams or similar)
 * The workshop will be organized as 2 full days sessions
 * It recommended that more than one person participate from a team.
 * During the workshop we expect to spark a high number of relevant discussions.
 These discussion should naturally continue in the teams after the workshop.